Class ChopRandom

 • setStateD

-Sets the fourth part of the state by casting the parameter to an int.
+Sets the fourth part of the state to the given int.

 Parameters: